 So it's only fair that I share my own specialty: Cynthia Ewer's Tangy Tri-Cities Biscotti!

-Seventeen years ago, we were newcomers to Washington State.
+Many years ago, I was a newcomer to Washington State.
 With so many friends in other parts of the USA, I wanted to share some of the tastes of our new home.

 These biscotti feature dried Washington cherries (you can substitute dried cranberries, too!) and local walnuts.
 Dipped in white chocolate, they're a tasty and elegant accompaniment to that other Washington State tradition, gourmet coffee.